Affordability Risk Index (ARI)

 • Individuals with a Four-Year Degree (Bachelor’s) or Higher.

 Scores in the ARI range from one (1) to five (5).
-See 2022 ARI scores or 2021 ARI score.
-All Census tracts in Illinois have been reviewed but some Census tracts that do not meet minimum eligibility standards have received a score of zero (0).
+See 2023 ARI scores by Census tract.
+Please note that all Census tracts in Illinois have been reviewed, but some Census tracts that do not meet minimum eligibility standards have received a score of zero (0).
 Areas identified by the Index as having significant changes across the above factors (either positive or negative change depending on the factor) will receive higher scores.

 The ARI is created with publicly available data.
-IHDA has used specific determination metrics and methodology to determine the 2022 ARI.
-A similar process was used in 2021 ARI.
+IHDA has used specific determination metrics and methodology to determine the 2023 ARI.
+A similar process has been used in the past.

 Projects will receive a point total equal to the ARI score of the Census tract in which the project is located.
 Projects that are scattered site with at least one site in a scoring Census tract will receive a pro-rata score based on the proportion of total units located in a scoring Census tract.
 Fractional scores will be rounded up to the next whole number.